ryanygu/Overseer/README.md

 # Overseer

+WIP.

 Overseer is a Google Assistant action meant to increasing productivity and time management.
-Overseer will sit with you while you study, measuring how your day went.
+Designed with students in mind, Overseer will monitor how your day went and provide valuable insight into your studying habits.

 More info: https://devpost.com/software/overseer